Bjg813/my-gatsby-blog/content/blog/spinal-surgery/index.md

 When my daughter was born, my boss/not boss [Tina Reynolds](https://www.linkedin.com/in/uptownstudios/) hired me knowing my wife was due one month after my first day of employment.
 She knew I would need to take some time off immedately after starting work, yet she hired me anyway.
 She is such a wonderful person.

-When my baby was born, my wife and I found out our new baby daughter had [Spina Bifida](https://www.cdc.gov/ncbddd/spinabifida/facts.html).
+When my baby was born, my wife and I found out our baby daughter had [Spina Bifida](https://www.cdc.gov/ncbddd/spinabifida/facts.html).
 Indeed, this was devasting for the both of us and my fantastic team at Uptown Studios was there to support me every step of the way.

 ## 1. Work-Life Balance Is A Real Thing